LON - MAD

 Data is based on round-trip flight searches on KAYAK over the past month.

-The absolute cheapest return flight from London to Madrid costs £40 on the route between London Stansted Airport (STN) and Madrid (MAD).
-However, over the past month, flights between London Luton Airport (LTN) and Madrid (MAD) were, on average, 41% cheaper than other London-Madrid routes.
+The cheapest return flight from London to Madrid costs £33 on the route between London Stansted Airport (STN) and Madrid (MAD).
+Over the past month, this route was, on average, 45% cheaper than other London-Madrid routes.
 The most popular route is between London Heathrow Airport (LHR) and Madrid (MAD).

 What’s the cheapest day of the week to fly from London to Madrid?